Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

 - The project was tested on the following browsers: Google Chrome, Safari, Edge, Brave and Opera.
 - The project was tested on the following devices: MacBookAir, Huawei P30, Iphone XS and Ipad (list of bugs bellow).
 - Eshopper was tested by friends and family to obtain User feedback, improve User Experience and detect any potencial issues.

+### Bugs fixed

+- I needed to remove to add review in the product_detail view but the solution was to define in the product_detail view.

 ### Know Bugs